bloodyowl/website/contents/blog/2021-02-13-a-guide-for-simple-presentations.md

 ## 1. Know your audience

 It might seem obvious, but that's the **#1 problem** with most presentations, especially internal or technical ones.
-We tend to bloat our presentations with information that's **unnecessary for our audience** while paradoxically **not being forgiving to people that don't start at the same level of information as you do**.
+We tend to bloat our presentations with information that's **unnecessary for our audience** while paradoxically **not being forgiving to people that don't start at the same level of information as we do**.

 **Who are you talking to?** Are you sure they know your [jargon](/blog/2021-01-14-industry-dialects/)?
 What depth are your taking them to in your explanation?